-Course Number and Title: ENG 250 Technical Communication and Research
+Course Number and Title: ENG 250 Research and Technical Writing

 This advanced, college-level course reviews and applies primary and secondary research methods in technical communication.
 Strategies are implemented to identify and solve problems that arise in organizational contexts/workplace environments to create professional reports, both written and oral, for appropriate audiences.

 - Demonstrate proficiency in primary and secondary research methods.
 (CCC 4, 5)

 - Recognize authentic problems in the field or industry, and propose feasible solutions.
 (CCC 2, 5, 6)

 - Design and produce written professional documents with effective focus, organization, and accuracy for appropriate audiences.
 (CCC 1, 3, 4, 5)

 - Prepare and deliver professional presentations for appropriate audiences.
 (CCC 1, 4)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.